-During 2-4 September 2020, leading researchers and international experts on phantom limb pain are gathering in Gothenburg, Sweden, to share their knowledge at the 1st International Conference on PLP (ICPLP).
+From 31 August to 2 September 2021, leading researchers and international experts on phantom limb pain will gather in Gothenburg, Sweden, to share their knowledge at the 1st International Conference on PLP (ICPLP).
 The aim is to bring together world-renowned experts in the study and treatment of PLP, and to create a forum for open discussions on contrasting theories and findings to move the field forward.

 It is estimated that hundreds of thousands of people all over the world suffer from phantom limb pain.
 The condition is often prevalent after amputation, can be seriously debilitating and drastically reduces the sufferers’ quality of life.
 No universally accepted guidelines yet exist for its prevention or treatment.